adrian-borovnik/MultiplicationGame/README.md

 # MultiplicationGame
 Web-based game for learning the multiplication table.

-The equation contains factors in range form 1 to 10
+The equation contains factors in the range from 1 to 10